 Stories & Sips - Drinks Stage with Tastings

-Hosted by Caroline Hennessy (Bibliocook.com), the Drinks Stage will satisfy those with a thirst for knowledge and an interest in sampling delicious locally-made drinks from independent producers.
+Hosted by Irish Examiner food writer Caroline Hennessy (Bibliocook.com) and Sharon Noonan (Best Possible Taste Podcast), the Drinks Stage will satisfy those with a thirst for knowledge and an interest in sampling delicious locally-made drinks from independent producers.
+The audience will have the opportunity to enjoy a small tasting.
 Sponsored by Beamish and Murphys.

 - 1.00pm; Natty by nature: natural wine explained.
 Join Colm McCann of Le Caveau and Beverley Matthews of L'Attitude 51 to talk, taste and understand what natty winemaking is and what this means for the consumer.